ymcui/Eval-on-NN-of-RC/README.md

 >**Reference**
 Those marked by <sup>1</sup> are taken from Hermann et al., 2015;
 <sup>2</sup> are taken from Hill et al., 2015;
 <sup>3</sup> are taken from Kadlec et al., 2016;
 <sup>4</sup> are taken from Cui et al., 2016a;
 <sup>5</sup> are taken from Chen et al., 2016;
 <sup>6</sup> are taken from Dhingra et al., 2016;
 <sup>7</sup> are taken from Trischler et al., 2016;
 <sup>8</sup> are taken from Sordoni et al., 2016;
 <sup>9</sup> are taken from Cui et al., 2016b;
 <sup>10</sup> are taken from Weissenborn, 2016.

 ##Related Papers
-You can either download from this repository or in the following links.
+You can either download the related papers from this repository or in the following links.
 > (Hermann et al., 2015) Teaching Machines to Read and Comprehend

 http://arxiv.org/abs/1506.03340